Radio Days

-Radio Days is a 1987 American comedy-drama film written and directed by Woody Allen.
+Radio Days is a 1987 American semi-autobiographical comedy-drama film written and directed by Woody Allen.
 It is a nostalgic look at the golden age of radio during the late 1930s and 1940s, focusing on a working-class family living in Rockaway Beach, New York.
-The film weaves together various vignettes, blending the lives of the family members with the radio programs they listen to daily.
-It also features an ensemble cast.
+The film weaves together vignettes, blending the lives of the family members with the radio programs they listen to daily.
+It has an ensemble cast.